 Trihalomethanes (THMs) and haloacetic acids (HAAs) are sampled on a quarterly basis from a distribution system location that is likely to have an elevated potential for their formation, in accordance with Schedule 13 (Chemical sampling and testing) of O. Reg.
 170/03.
 Total THM and HAA results are provided in Table 9 and Table 10, respectively.
 Compliance with the provincial standards for trihalomethane and haloacetic acid concentrations is determined by calculating a running annual average (RAA).
-The RAA for HAA for Q4 of 2022 was above the ODWQS limit and was reported in January of 2023.
-The information for the adverse will be reported in the 2023 Annual Report.
+The 2023 running annual average for THMs was below the respective Ontario Drinking Water Quality Standards.
+Three (3) AWQIs were reported for an HAA exceedance in 2023.